gohugoio/hugo/content/en/methods/page/Path.md

 ---
 title: Path
-description: Returns the canonical page path of the given page.
+description: Returns the logical path of the given page.
 categories: []
 keywords: []
 action: